 The following mechanical installation steps are typical for most BMW models.
-However, your motorcycle can be different from the vehicle used in the photographs for these instructions.
+However, your motorcycle may be different from the vehicle used in the photographs for these instructions.
 Also, given the age of our motorcycles, previous owners might have performed mechanical or electrical modifications to your motorcycle that might affect the installation of this charging system.

 For Moto Guzzi owners, use these instructions as a guideline to the steps to be performed to install the charging system on your motorcycle.
 Many steps will be identical.
 However, due to differences between the two makes of motorcycles, some steps might need to be modified to accommodate your specific application.
+Remember, Moto Guzzies are a work of art...
+No two are the same.

-Read through both the mechanical and electrical installation instructions before you begin any work to ensure that you understand and are capable of completing all the steps.
+Read through all the instructions before you begin any work to ensure that you understand and are capable of completing all the steps.
 If you are unsure about any part of these instructions, consult a knowledgeable source about your vehicle before proceeding.

-Electrical Installation of Charging System: Recommended good working practices when installing wiring:
+Recommended good working practices when installing wiring

 - Do not reuse old wires or connectors when assembling wiring harnesses.
 The pennies saved will cost you time and frustration down the road with poor connections and hard-to-trace symptoms. - Size wire gauge properly based on the current load that will be carried by that wire.
 When in doubt, it is always better to go up to a heavier gauge wire. - Use cable sheathing over wires in areas subject to motion or abrasion to protect the insulation from being worn through. - Route wires to avoid pinching and moving parts. - Ensure that there is enough wire length to prevent tension at connections. - For crimped connections, be sure to use a quality crimping tool that properly stakes the wires into the connector.
-Dielectric grease should be used in crimped connections. - When possible we recommend that you solder all permanent connections. - Use dielectric silicone grease (included item # 15) for both crimped and removable connections.
+Dielectric grease should be used in crimped connections. - When possible we recommend that you solder all permanent connections. - Use dielectric silicone grease (included item # 5) for both crimped and removable connections.
 This prevents corrosion in the connections, assisting in maintaining better long-term conductivity in the wiring.
 Coat wires with dielectric grease before inserting into connectors to be crimped, and fill female half of all quick-connect plugs and connectors. - Use heat-shrink tubing on connections to seal against moisture and prevent shorts.
-Do not use electrical tape because the adhesive eventually fails, unravels and can expose the connection. - The use of LI IR and Dry Cell batteries is not recommended or supported for warranty.
-Due to the higher internal plate resistance damage to the regulator/rectifier may occur.
-AGM wet acid batteries are recommended and original equipment on your motorcycle.
+Do not use electrical tape because the adhesive eventually fails, unravels and can expose the connection.